mehmetf/inject.dart/package/inject/README.md

 ### Can I use this with AngularDart?

-While technically, _yes_ (`package:inject` is framework and platform agnostic), the existing dependency injection framework in AngularDart is better suited for the idioms of that framework.
-We welcome experimentation and new ideas, though!
+_Yes_ but it is not recommended.
+The existing dependency injection framework in AngularDart is better suited for the idioms of that framework and using two DI systems in a codebase is not a great idea.

 ### Can I use this with server-side Dart?